-Unicast-Source Address
+Encoded-Unicast-Source Address

-Source IP address from IP multicast datagram that triggered the Assert packet to be sent.
-The length of this field in bytes is specified in Addr length.

-R RPT-bit is a 1 bit value.
-If the IP multicast datagram that triggered the Assert packet is routed down the RP tree, then the RPT-bit is 1; if the IP multicast datagram is routed down the SPT, it is 0.
+Source address from multicast datagram that triggered the Assert packet to be sent.
+The format for this address is given in the Encoded-Unicast-Address in 4.1. .IP "R" RPT-bit is a 1 bit value.
+If the multicast datagram that triggered the Assert packet is routed down the RP tree, then the RPT-bit is 1; if the multicast datagram is routed down the SPT, it is 0.